Protecting Americans from Foreign Adversary Controlled Applications Act: National security concerns

 Cybersecurity studies have shown that TikTok similar amounts of data as its competitors.
 In 2023, Forbes reported that the Taxpayer Identification Numbers including Social Security numbers of American content creators and businesses being paid by TikTok were stored in China and accessible by ByteDance employees there, and a company software hosting internal TikTok information seen by Forbes had been inspected by Chinese cybersecurity agents ahead of the 20th National Congress of the CCP.
 A former executive suing ByteDance for wrongful dismissal alleged that its internal CCP committee was granted access to the user data of pro-democracy activists in Hong Kong in 2018, while another lawsuit in December 2019 alleged that user data was harvested and sent to servers located in China.
+In December 2024, the former executive was found out by a U.S. federal judge to have lied and fabricated evidence.

 TikTok and ByteDance have acknowledged that their policies in 2019 and 2020, no longer applicable globally, could be used to suppress topics politically sensitive in China and other countries but claimed that this was done to "[minimize] conflict on the platform".
 In November 2023, members of the U.S. Intelligence Community and an Australian Strategic Policy Institute researcher raised concerns that TikTok and other social media platforms can be used by the CCP and the Chinese government to shape political narrative.